daveolker/Populate-HPE-Synergy/README.md

 The script requires PowerShell Core version 6 or later.
 It will *NOT* work with Windows PowerShell 5.1, because it uses the PowerShell function Invoke-WebRequest with the option -SkipCertificateCheck and that option was only added in PowerShell 6.0.
 This option is used because DCS appliances typically use self-signed certificates and without the option the certificate check would fail and throw an error.

 # What's New
-The HPE OneView PowerShell library (POSH-HPEOneView) recently introduced a change to the naming convention of the OneView commands used by the Populate_HPE_Synergy.ps1 and Cleanup_HPE_Synergy.ps1 scripts.
-The latest version of this Populate HPE Synergy toolkit (version 5.4) is designed to use the new naming convention, which means it will only work with versions of the POSH-HPEOneView library that use the new naming convention.
+The HPE OneView PowerShell library (POSH-HPEOneView) version 5.30 introduced a change to the naming convention of the OneView commands used by the Populate_HPE_Synergy.ps1 and Cleanup_HPE_Synergy.ps1 scripts.
+The latest version of this Populate HPE Synergy toolkit is designed to use the new naming convention, which means it will only work with versions of the POSH-HPEOneView library that use the new naming convention.

-For this reason we are maintaining two "active" versions of this toolkit - one that supports the previous naming convention, and one that supports the new naming convention.
+For this reason we are maintaining several "active" versions of this toolkit - one that supports the previous naming convention, and one that supports the new naming convention.
 Eventually support for the older naming convention will be deprecated.

-The change in naming convention was introduced in version 5.3 of the POSH-HPEOneView library, which was released to coincide with the release of version 5.3 of HPE OneView and version 5.3 of the HPE Synergy DCS tool.
+In addition, HPE OneView 7.0 dropped support for some older hardware, specifically for the Synergy DCS StoreVirtual storage systems, so this script no longer configures them.
+Be careful about the branch you're getting this script from and make sure it applies to your situation.

 The below table lists the recommended combination of DCS versions, HPE OneView PowerShell library versions, and Populate-HPE-Synergy versions supported at this time: